yasser1dev/k8s-the-hardway-implementation/README.md

-# K8S the hard way implementation using terraform
+# K8S the hard way implementation using IaC with terraform